richardturnnidge/kiss/README.md

 Call labelled subroutine and return later.

 `CALLIF` <label ID> <value expected in '@' value/variable>
-Call if result matches
+Call if result matches.
 eg. if 'result' is 20, then gosub label subroutine.

 `RET`
 Return from a subroutine, if there is a line number in the return variable.
 Stack allows for up to 16 nested call/returns.